 Address: 1301 Western Ave, Cincinnati, OH 45203

 Step back in time and look at Cincinnati’s rich history at the Cincinnati History Museum.
-The museum is located in the historic Union Terminal, a busy train station.
-Today, it’s home to various exhibits that tell the story of Cincinnati and its people.
+The museum is located in the historic Union Terminal and tells the story of Cincinnati and its people.

 The museum has three main galleries.
-The first is Cincinnati in Motion, which tells the city’s transportation history story.
-Cincinnati: The Queen City explores the city’s growth and development.
+The first is Cincinnati in Motion, which explores the city’s transportation history.
+Cincinnati: The Queen City highlights growth and development.
 Finally, Cincinnati: Caring for One Another examines the city’s philanthropic history.
-In addition to the galleries, the museum also has a library and archives, which are open to the public.
+And if you’re looking to delve deeper, the museum has extensive archives for dedicated history buffs to peruse.

-The Cincinnati History Museum is a great place to learn about the city’s past, and it’s also a great place to take the kids.
-The museum offers a variety of programs for children, and they even have a play area where kids can dress up in period clothing and play old-fashioned games.
-The Cincinnati History Museum is a must-see for anyone interested in learning about the city’s natural history.
+The Cincinnati History Museum is a great place to bring kids, and they have a play area where youngsters can dress up in period clothing and play old-fashioned games.

 17. Smale Riverfront Park